miso-lims/walkthroughs/2-0-samples.md

 Add a QC for one of your existing aliquots.

 1. On the _Samples_ page, enter your project name in the search box.
-1. Click on one of your gDNA aliquots.
+1. Check one or more of your gDNA aliquots.
 Its alias should end with `_D_1`.
-1. Near the bottom of the page, beside the QCs heading, click _Options_ and select _Add Sample QC_.
+1. Click _Add QCs_ from the toolbar.
+1. Leave _QCs per Sample_ as 1 and click _Add_.
-1. For _QC Date_, select today's date
+1. For _QC Date_, select today's date and fill down.
-1. _Method_: QuBit
+1. For _Type, select _QuBit_ and fill down.
-1. _Results_: 50
+1. For _Result_, enter 50 and fill down.
+1. Click _Save_.

-1. Click _Add_.
-The QC will be added to the table
+The QCs will now be visible on the sample's individual page.

+1. On the _Samples_ page, enter your project name in the search box.
+1. Click one of the sample you previously selected.
+1. In the _QCs_ table, the Qubit results should now appear in the QCs table.

 <a name="boxes" href="#" id="toplink">top</a>